 Information for Caregivers

-If your child spends time in a childcare center or with a babysitter, you'll want to add other information to the medical record.
+If your kids spend time in a childcare center or with a babysitter, you'll want to add other information to the medical record.

 It doesn't take long to compile a written or computer-based medical history for your kids.
 And doing so could mean saving critical minutes — when they count most!